Celebrate the autumn leaves at this annual festival in one of the most beautiful spots of Kyoto.

-Arashiyama is a suburbs of Kyoto and easily acessed by bus, train or randen.
-You can catch bus numbers 28, 71, 72 and 73 to Arashiyama.
-Train wise you can catch the JR San-in Line orthe Sagano Sightseeing line to Saga Arashiyama Station on the Hankyu Arashiyama line to a different station across the river.
-The randen line takes you to a third Arashiyama station (we know, it’s a mess) and is handy if you’ve been exploring the north-west of Tokyo (Kinkakuji and Ninnaji) as it will take you straight here.
-Consider getting the bus pass for ¥500 which is easily worthwhile after a few journeys on the fixed-price buses and can be bought from vending machines at the station.
+Arashiyama is a suburb of Kyoto and easily accessed by bus, train, or tram.
+You can catch bus numbers 28, 73, and 76 to Arashiyama.
+Train wise you can catch the JR San-in Line or the Sagano Sightseeing line to Saga Arashiyama Station, or the Hankyu Arashiyama line to a different station across the river.
+The Randen Tram Line takes you to a third Arashiyama station (we know, it’s a mess) and is handy if you’ve been exploring the north-west of Kyoto (Kinkakuji and Ninnaji) as it will take you straight here.